Dark Ages Gaming at Dogs of War 2017

 With the left holding firm and a solid run of victories across the centre and right the Ukranian forces record another victory !

-As the Elders back in the villages prayed to the gods of Steffan the chicken-castrator's goat-rogering massive helmet, the Rus casulaties look on in admiration at their victorious - and alive - comrades from across the River of Death
+Inspired by the spirit of Frigg's dog-bitten helmet, the Rus casulaties look on in admiration at their victorious - and alive - comrades from across the River of Death

 The Result is a great win for the Rus.